cerbos/cerbos/README.md

 **_SDKs:_** you can see the list [here](#client-sdks).
 There are also a growing number of [query plan adapters](#query-plan-adapters), to convert the SDK `PlanResources` responses to a convenient query instance.

 **_RBAC -> ABAC:_** If simple RBAC doesn't cut it, you can extend the decision-making by implementing attribute based rules.
-Implement attribute based `conditions` in your resource policies.
-Use [derived roles](https://docs.cerbos.dev/cerbos/latest/policies/derived_roles.html) to augment the RBAC roles with contextual data, dynamically at run-time, for much more granular control.
+Implement attribute based `conditions` in your resource policies which are evaluated dynamically at runtime using contextual data, for much more granular control.
+Apply attributes to [derived roles](https://docs.cerbos.dev/cerbos/latest/policies/derived_roles.html) to dynamically extend the RBAC roles.
 Or use [principal policies](https://docs.cerbos.dev/cerbos/latest/policies/principal_policies.html) for more particular overrides for a specific user.

 <p align="center">
   <img src="https://github.com/cerbos/cerbos/blob/main/docs/modules/ROOT/assets/images/how_cerbos_works.png?raw=true" alt="Cerbos"/>